Ortu-/name-gen/README.md

 Jinedrese
 ```

-Feminine will more often start with vowel, commonly A, E, Y, and rarely with a masculine U, O
+Feminine will more often start with vowels, commonly A, E, Y, and rarely with the more masculine U, O

 Endings are longer, softer, more breathy, often vowel a, ia, ea, eigh, ese, el

 'Xichan' (Eastern themed):